doukhouhajar/PPO-CartPole/README.md

 # PPO CartPole Implementation

-A minimal and clean Proximal Policy Optimization (PPO) implementation in PyTorch for the CartPole-v1 environment, designed for academic demonstrations and research.
+A Proximal Policy Optimization (PPO) implementation in PyTorch for the CartPole-v1 environment.

 ## Features